manasagopal23/manasagopal23.github.io/_posts/ucc.md

 Texas Data
 ------

-Bulk download of the Texas data can be obtained from the Texas Secretary of State Website here https://direct.sos.state.tx.us/help/help-ucc.asp?pg=bulk
+Bulk download of the Texas data can be obtained from the Texas Secretary of State Website here
+<u><a href = "https://direct.sos.state.tx.us/help/help-ucc.asp?pg=bulk" target =_blank> here</u>

 California Data
 ------